ZoneMinder/zoneminder/README.txt

 o    Add sound support to allow a captured audio channel to be associated with a video device.
-Work on this feature has already begun.
+Work on this feature has already begun. o     Comments  -  Needs  many more, but that's  just  me  I'm hopeless at commenting things out.
+I'll get round to it soon though honest!
+You're lucky to even get this document.

 14.